tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 # Historian patterns

-Stedin's e-terra SQL Server historian records time-series process data: voltage, current, frequency, load, temperature, and thousands of other measurements flowing from the distribution network into the control centre at high frequency ( typically one to ten samples per second).
+The portrait's e-terra SQL Server historian records time-series process data: voltage, current, frequency, load, temperature, and thousands of other measurements flowing from the distribution network into the control centre at high frequency ( typically one to ten samples per second).
 The historian is also a transaction database with edit-audit records.
 Its patterns show what normal time-series data looks like, what tampering leaves behind, and how a legitimate data